 - 2.1 Section 5 of the Licensing Act 2003 requires a licensing authority to prepare and publish a statement of its licensing policy at least every five years.
 During the five-year period, the policy must be kept under review and the licensing authority may make any revisions to it as it considers appropriate.
 The existing Statement of Licensing Policy for Kirklees Council became effective on 15th January 2020. - 2.2 In April 2018 the Police and Crime Act 2017 introduced a new provision within the Licensing Act 2003, Section 5A.
-This provision provides that a licensing authority may, in appropriate circumstances, publish a cumulative impact assessment ('the Assessment'), placing Assessments on a statutory footing. - 2.3 Cumulative impact is the potential impact on the promotion of the licensing objectives of a significant number of licensed premises concentrated in one area. - 2.4 The Assessment must set out the evidence to support the authority's opinion, must be consulted upon before it is published, it must be reviewed at least every three years, with any review having to be consulted upon and any revisions published along with the evidence. - 2.5 By publishing an Assessment, a Local Authority sets down a strong statement of intent about its approach to considering applications for grant and variation of premises licences or club premises certificates in a specific area(s).
-The Council must have regard to the Assessment when determining or revising the Statement of Licensing Policy.
-The Assessment does not change the fundamental way that a licensing decision is made, as each application will be considered on its own merits; and it is open for the Council to grant an application where it is considered appropriate and where the applicant can demonstrate in the operating schedule that they would not be adding to the cumulative impact. - 2.6 An applicant wishing to obtain a new licence or vary a licence for premises, within a cumulative impact area, will be expected to demonstrate through their operating schedule, the steps they intend to take so that the Council and responsible authorities can be satisfied that granting a new or varied licence will not add to the cumulative impact already being experienced.
+This provision placed cumulative impact assessments on a statutory footing and provides that a licensing authority may, in appropriate circumstances, publish a cumulative impact assessment ('the Assessment'). - 2.3 Cumulative impact is the potential impact, on the promotion of the licensing objectives, of a significant number of licensed premises concentrated in one area. - 2.4 The Assessment must set out the evidence to support the authority's opinion, must be consulted upon before it is published, it must be reviewed at least every three years, with any review having to be consulted upon and any revisions published along with the evidence. - 2.5 By publishing an Assessment, a Local Authority sets down a strong statement of intent about its approach to considering applications for the grant and variation of premises licences or club premises certificates in a specific area(s).
+The Council must have regard to the Assessment when determining or revising its Statement of Licensing Policy. - 2.6 The Assessment does not change the fundamental way that licensing decisions are made, as each application will still be considered on its own merits; and it is open for the Council to grant an application where it is considered appropriate and where the applicant can demonstrate that they would not be adding to the cumulative impact. - 2.7 An applicant wishing to obtain a new licence or vary a licence for premises within a cumulative impact area, will be expected to demonstrate through their operating schedule, the steps they intend to take so that the Council and responsible authorities can be satisfied the granting a new or varied licence will not add to the cumulative impact already being experienced.

-2.7 The onus is on the applicant to demonstrate to the responsible authorities the suitability of how their proposal will not add to the cumulative impact.
+2.8 The onus is on the applicant to demonstrate to the responsible authorities how their proposal will not add to the cumulative impact.